pydata/xarray/doc/user-guide/terminology.rst

             c

     Combining
-        Combining in xarray is a general term used to describe the process of arranging two or more DataArrays or Datasets into a single ``DataArray`` or ``Dataset`` using some combination of merging and concatenation operations.
+        Combining is the process of arranging two or more DataArrays or Datasets into a single ``DataArray`` or ``Dataset`` using some combination of merging and concatenation operations.

         .. ipython:: python